 More than a Motorcycle Mecca

 But Sturgis is much more than motorcycles.
-On the western edge of Meade County – recently named the eighth fastest growing county in the United States – Sturgis is a year-round community that serves as a retail and agriculture hub for the region.
+On the western edge of Meade County – recently named the eighth fastest growing county in the United States – Sturgis is a year-round business community that serves as a retail and agriculture hub for the region.

-Through the Fort Meade Campus of the U.S. Department of Veteran’s Affairs’ Black Hills Heath Care System, the Sturgis community serves the medical needs of veterans from South Dakota, and parts of Nebraska, North Dakota Wyoming and Montana.
+Through the Fort Meade Campus of the U.S. Department of Veteran’s Affairs’ Black Hills Heath Care System, the Sturgis community serves the medical needs of veterans from South Dakota, and parts of Nebraska, North Dakota, Wyoming and Montana.

 Sturgis is home to a thriving group of manufacturing and service businesses related to the custom motorcycle industry, the agriculture industry and the guns-and-ammunition niches.
 Air suspension systems, exhaust systems, clothing and custom metal parts for the motorcycle market are made in Sturgis.
 The city’s guns-and-ammo firms produce everything from high-end rifles to small-arms ammunition.
 Agriculture, a $25 billion industry in South Dakota, is supported by livestock containment production in Sturgis.